openshwprojects/OpenBK7231T_App/README.md

 - Hardware and software I2C, supports multiple I2C devices, like TC74 temperature sensor, MCP23017 port expander, PCF8574T LCD 2x16 (or other?), etc
 - Hardware and software SPI, support for SPI BL0942, etc
 - NTP time from network (can be used with [TH06](https://www.elektroda.com/rtvforum/topic3942730.html) and other TuyaMCU devices), can run any script on selected weekday hour:minute:second
-- basic support for [TuyaMCU Battery Powered devices protocol](https://www.elektroda.com/rtvforum/topic3914412.html) (TuyaMCU enables WiFi module only to report the state, eg. for door sensors, water sensors)
+- support for [TuyaMCU Battery Powered devices protocol](https://www.elektroda.com/rtvforum/topic3914412.html) (TuyaMCU enables WiFi module only to report the state, eg. for door sensors, water sensors)
 - [RGBCW LED lighting control](https://www.youtube.com/watch?v=YQdR7r6lXRY) compatible with Home Assistant (both PWM LEDs, SM2135 LEDs and BP5758 LEDs)
 - LittleFS integration for large files (you can write scripts there, you can host a page there with REST interface control of device)
 - Command line system for starting and configuring drivers, for controlling channels, etc